 First patient: 1944 (about 900,000 patients treated overall)

-Ranking: No. 1 in cancer care, America’s Best Hospitals, U.S. News and World Report (top-ranked nine of past 11 years)
+Ranking: No. 1 in cancer care, America’s Best Hospitals, U.S. News and World Report (top-ranked 10 of past 12 years)

 Research grants: No. 1 in grants awarded and total grant dollars, National Cancer Institute

 Active clinical research protocols: 1,078 (about 8,500 patient registrants)